Digital Taskforce Update

-The Kate Challis RAKA Award is now open for applications from Indigenous poets.
+The Kate Challis RAKA Award for Indigenous poets is closing soon.
 RAKA, which means 'five' in the Pintupi language, is awarded to an Indigenous artist in one of five categories annually, including creative prose, poetry, script writing, drama and visual arts.
 In 2020, the $20,000 award celebrates the best book of poems already published between 2015-2020 written by an Indigenous author.
 The award was established by eminent art and cultural historian Professor Emeritus Bernard Smith.
 It is named to honour the memory of his late wife, Kate Challis, who was known in her youth as Ruth Adeney.

 Applications close Monday 7 September.
 For any enquiries contact Amanda Morris.

 Many of the special arrangements put in place to support students during Semester 1 have been extended into Semester 2.
 Information for students has been updated on the website and includes:

 - Special consideration: Students who have been affected by COVID-19 but are unable to provide documentary evidence may submit a medical certificate, statutory declaration or student declaration as an alternative

 - Attendance and participation: Different requirements may apply for online activities.
 Subject coordinators should advise students of expectations and publish changes to participation requirements on the LMS subject site.

 - Weighted Average Mark (WAM): Revised calculation methods approved by Academic Board for First Half Year have been extended to Second Half Year.